nordicstyle/alexg/_posts/2017-04-18-have_we_forgotten_about_geometry_in_computer_vision.md

 _Deep learning_ has revolutionised computer vision.
 Today, there are not many problems where the best performing solution is not based on an end-to-end deep learning model.
-In particular, deep convolutional neural networks are popular as they tend to work fairly well out of the box.
+In particular, convolutional neural networks are popular as they tend to work fairly well out of the box.
-However, deep learning models are largely big black-boxes.
+However, these models are largely big black-boxes.
 There are a lot of things we don't understand about them.

 Despite this, we are getting some very exciting results with deep learning.
 Remarkably, researchers are able to claim a lot of _low-hanging fruit_ with some data and 20 lines of code using a basic deep learning API.
 While these results are benchmark-breaking, I think they are often naive and missing a principled understanding.

-In this blog post I am going to argue that people often apply deep learning models naively to computer vision problems.
+In this blog post I am going to argue that people often apply deep learning models naively to computer vision problems -- and that we can do better.
 I think a really good example is with some of my own work from the first year of my PhD.
 [PoseNet](http://mi.eng.cam.ac.uk/projects/relocalisation/) was an algorithm I developed for learning camera pose with deep learning.
-The problem had been studied for decades in computer vision, and had some really nice surrounding theory.
+This problem has been studied for decades in computer vision, and has some really nice surrounding theory.
 However, as a naive first year graduate student, I applied a deep learning model to learn the problem end-to-end and obtained some nice results.
 Although, I completely ignored the theory of this problem.
-At the end of the post I will describe some recent follow on work which looks at this problem from a more theoretical, geometry based approach, vastly improving performance.
+At the end of the post I will describe some recent follow on work which looks at this problem from a more theoretical, geometry based approach which vastly improves performance.

 I think we're running out of low-hanging fruit, or problems we can solve with a simple high-level deep learning API.
 Specifically, I think many of the next advances in computer vision with deep learning will come from insights to *geometry*.